odinn1984/PICO8-Poop-Collector/README.md

 This game has 32 level each one with different amounts of poop to collect and different times to clear them.

+This game has 2 difficulties:
+* Easy
+  * Start with 5 lives
+  * Each level has extra 4 seconds
+  * When resetting a level you don't loose a life
+* Normal
+  * Start with 5 lives
+  * No change in base time for levels
+  * When you reset the level you lose 1 life

 ## How to run?
 Clone the repository with:
 ```bash